Getting started with Nextflow¶

 Objectives

-- Learn fundamental commands and options for executing pipelines
+- Use the fundamental commands and options for executing pipelines.

 What is Nextflow?¶

-Nextflow is a workflow orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational pipelines.
+Nextflow is a workflow orchestration engine that makes it easy to write data-intensive computational pipelines.

 It is designed around the idea that the Linux platform is the lingua franca of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.